Compass/compass/doc-src/content/help/tutorials/extensions.markdown

 1. Define your gemspec file at the top of your extension.
 Here's [an example of one](http://github.com/ericam/compass-css-lightbox/blob/master/css-lightbox.gemspec).
    The gemspec should have the same name as your gem.
+2. Register your framework by adding `lib/my_extension.rb` and registering it:

+       require 'compass'
+       extension_path = File.expand_path(File.join(File.dirname(__FILE__), ".."))
+       Compass::Frameworks.register('my_extension', :path => extension_path)

+   This is how compass knows where to find your extension's files when a user requires it.
+   For more options, go back up and read about [Stylesheet and Template Locations](#registration).
-2. Build a gem: `gem build my_extension.gemspec`.
+3. Build a gem: `gem build my_extension.gemspec`.
 This will build your gem file and add the current version to the name.
 E.g. `my_extension-0.0.1.gem`
-3. Test your gem by installing it locally: `gem install my_extension-0.0.1.gem`
+4. Test your gem by installing it locally: `gem install my_extension-0.0.1.gem`

 ### Releasing a Gem